TimHacker/React-Workshop-Interactive-App/README.md

 ## Introduction

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and then built up from Jack Franklin's [interactive workshop](http://interactive-react.herokuapp.com) example.
-I've updated the examples to the latest ES6 and Stateless functional Componenets when possible.
+I've updated the examples to the latest ES6 and Stateless functional components when possible.

 ## Here follows the original documentation for [Create React App](https://github.com/facebookincubator/create-react-app)